NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Weapon Improviser.md

 * * *

-You quickly snatch up whatever's nearby and then attack with it as an improvised weapon.
-You Interact to pick up a nearby object you could use as an improvised weapon.
-It must be located at around your chest level, such as a mug on a table, rather than an object on the floor.
-You then either Strike or make an Improvised Pummel with the improvised weapon.
+You quickly snatch up whatever is nearby and then attack with it as an improvised weapon.
+You Interact to pick up an unattended object in reach you could use as an improvised weapon, then Strike with that improvised weapon.

 ## [[Feats/Shattering Strike (Weapon Improviser)|Shattering Strike (Weapon Improviser)]] Feat 10